Travel Tips for Slow Travelers

 Enjoy art and culture - travel tips for slow travelers and culture fans

-The situation is similar with the art and culture of a region.
-This applies to both high art and folk art.
+The same applies to the art and culture of a region.
+This includes both fine art and folk art.
 Regionality is expressed in both.
-Just think of how the Canadian Group of Seven paintings in the National Gallery in Ottawa differ from the paintings by Dutch masters hanging in Amsterdam's Rijksmuseum.
-Or how the mask art of African wood carvers differs from the folk art of Nova Scotia.
+Just consider how the paintings by the Canadian Group of Seven in the National Gallery in Ottawa differ from the paintings by Dutch masters hanging in the Rijksmuseum in Amsterdam.
+Or how the mask art of African woodcarvers differs from the folk art of Nova Scotia.

 Crafts and design - travel tips for slow travelers to immerse themselves in a culture